openmc-dev/openmc/docs/source/usersguide/input.rst

     Total production of neutrons due to fission

   :k-fission:
-    Kappa-Fission; the recoverable energy production due to fission.
+    Kappa-Fission; the recoverable energy production due to fission. ``kappa-fission`` is also a valid identifier for this response.

   :events:
     Number of scoring events